aminakhshi/NeuroFX/CONTRIBUTING.md

-# Contributing to [project-title]
+# Contributing to NeuroFX

-This project welcomes contributions and suggestions.
-Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit https://cla.opensource.microsoft.com.
+We welcome contributions and suggestions to NeuroFX.
+Before proceeding with your contribution, please ensure you agree to a Contributor License Agreement (CLA) which declares that you grant us the rights to use your contribution.
+For details on our CLA, please contact our project maintainers.

-When you submit a pull request, a CLA bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., status check, comment).
-Simply follow the instructions provided by the bot.
-You will only need to do this once across all repos using our CLA.
+Upon submitting a pull request, our automated system will determine whether you need to provide a CLA.
+Follow the instructions provided by the system as necessary.
+If you've already agreed to our CLA in another context, you won't have to do it again for this project.

-This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+NeuroFX upholds a high standard of conduct to maintain a collaborative and open environment.
+We've adopted a [Code of Conduct](#coc) and encourage all contributors to adhere to it.

  - [Code of Conduct](#coc)
  - [Issues and Bugs](#issue)